Honeywell Gent: Vigilon

 In 2007, Gent released the S4-34800 call point range, officially completing the initial S-Quad line.

 The only S4 devices that are almost fully compatible with the 34000 and 32000 systems are the S4-34800 Call Point range.
 This is likely due to the fact that these call points send the same signal to the panel.
-The green LED on the call point does not work and continuously remains on.
+The green polling LED on the call point does not work and continuously remains on.
 The red activation LED does still work normally.

 In 2017, the Vigilon Plus was released.
-A minor revision to the panel, it added little functionality.
-It did change the layout of the panel, both controls wise and internally, along with a new, black, panel door, with a marked 'Honeywell Gent' logo rather than a Vigilon logo sticker.
+A minor revision to the panel, it added little functionality, bearing more cosmetic changes than functional changes, however a new SD card reader was added to allow configuration information to be transferred to the Vigilon using the SD card slot.
+It also changed the layout of the panel, with both changes to the panel controls wise and the internal design of the panel, along with a new, black, panel door, with a marked 'Honeywell Gent' logo rather than a Vigilon logo sticker.

 In 2019, Gent released the SAFE, a device and interface system designed to reduce false alarms in residential buildings.
-Gent also revised the S-Quad and S-Cubed, however there aren't any noticeable difference besides an increased tone hold length.
+Gent also revised the S-Quad and S-Cubed, with software V1.20, however there aren't any noticeable difference besides an increased tone hold length and improved quality of voice messages on voice sounders, as the devices are functionally and visually the same as the previous versions released in 2014.

 All Gent sounders may hold their tone when a silence is issued from the panel.
 This is done to allow the devices to stop sounding at the same time.
 In 2019, the length of the tone hold was increased with minor revisions to the S-Quad and S-Cubed range.
 It isn't known why this decision was made.